 Kadin breathed deeply before replying.
 “He would say to sit this one out.
 Let the Kresnik handle it.
 Give my body time to mend.”

 “And I will, Kadin.
 I promise, I won’t let them hurt you.”

 Kadin chuckled.
-"That’s just the thing Kennedy.
-They’ve hurt me more than any branch in the side or punch to the head could ever.
+“That’s just the thing, Kennedy.
+They’ve hurt me more than any punch ever could.
 They’ve taken away my ability to fight.
-Ridding the world of those things is what I do…it’s my birthright, my life."
+Ridding the world of those things is what I do…it’s my birthright; my life.”
 Kennedy looked at her and sighed.
-"I don’t want your pity," Kadin whispered.
+“I don’t want your pity,” Kadin whispered.

-"I don’t pity you Kadin.
+“I don’t pity you, Kadin.
 If anything, I admire you.
-You’ve spent your whole life looking dead into the face of evil, and yet…you’ve still kept your humanity."
+You’ve spent your whole life looking evil dead in the face, and yet…you’ve still kept your humanity.”

 “Everyone’s felt the need for vengeance at some point in their lives.
 The important thing is, you let your compassion for human life override that.
 There’s nothing more humane than that.”

-"Well, we ain’t dealing with humans now," Kadin added.
-"And I’m telling you Kennedy, if you want to survive tonight…you’re going to have to forget any shred of humanity you may have."
+“Well, we ain’t dealin’ with humans now,” Kadin added.
+“And I’m telling you Kennedy, if you want to survive tonight…you’re going to have to forget any shred of humanity you may have.”

 “Is this Drachen guy really that bad?”

 “I don’t know what you’ve faced in your life, Kennedy, but I can tell you this…there is not a life form on this planet that has ever faced Drachen and lived to tell the tale.”

 “Well, he’s never faced a Chosen One and a Kresnik,” Kennedy answered.
 “And I really don’t like to lose.
 So, what about this plan of yours?”